audreyt/jscex-jquery/README.md

 ============

-Exports Jscex as a jQuery plugin, providing a `$.Jscex` root object along with two helper functions, `$.evalAsync` and `$.async`, for converting between Jscex tasks and jQuery.Deferred promises.
+Exports Jscex as a jQuery plugin, providing a `$.Jscex` root object along with a helper functions, `$.evalAsync` that runs Jscex and have its `$await` keyword accept jQuery.Deferred objects.

 Please see `example.js` for a sample usage, and type `make demo` to see it in action.